The Moving Forward program connects women in the Revelstoke community.

 Trauma Informed Yoga Practice

-A regular event on the Moving Forward calendar this style of yoga, created from a five-year research project, is customized for clients who have experienced violence and abuse.
+A regular event on the Moving Forward calendar.
+This style of yoga is specifically sensitive for clients who have experienced violence and abuse, but it is a rejuvenating style for any attendee.

 This is a collaborative project from the BC Society of Transition Houses and Yoga Outreach, a non-profit organization.